Kaif-Kutchwala/EasysoftApp/README.md

 ---
 - In terminal 2 run `nodemon index`.
 - In terminal 3 run `node app.js`.

--
-On temrinal 2 you will initially see your connection string, please reveiw this to ensure it is correct.
+On terminal 2 you will initially see your connection string, please review this to ensure it is correct.
 On terminal 3 you will initially see your api key, please reveiw this to ensure it is correct.

 # Important Note